Faithful-Resource-Pack/Docs/pages/textures/glossary.md

 ### Banding

 Color banding describes the phenomenon of noticeable stripes of a single color appearing as a result of using multiple colors for a transition.
-This goes hand in hand with having no blending methods being employed, but is generally undesirable for looking flat
+This goes hand in hand with having no blending methods being employed, but is generally undesirable for looking flat.

 <img src="/images/textures/glossary/banding.png" class="center" alt="banding example" />
 <i class="center">Left: An example of noticeable color banding.
 Right: Most of the color banding removed.</i>